MateuszPuchacz/mateuszpuchacz/README.md

 I currently work as a Supply Manager in a French retail corporation, where my role is heavily focused on analytics and reporting.

-My work involves supporting approximately 65 hypermarkets by analyzing sales performance, inventory levels, margins and supply chain data to improve operational and commercial decision-making.
+I support approximately 65 hypermarkets by analyzing sales performance, inventory levels, margins and supply chain data to improve operational and commercial decision-making.

-I specialize in transforming raw retail data into structured reporting solutions that help identify trends, risks and business opportunities.
+My work combines business understanding with data transformation, reporting automation and KPI monitoring.

 ---